JCurran0499/MatrixScript/README.md

 # MatrixScape
-MatrixScape is a simple and easy interpreted command language for calculating linear algebra problems
+MatrixScape is a simple and straightforward interpreted command language for calculating linear algebra problems